 Interests: Birds, Land Mammals & Marsupials, Marine Mammals, Reptiles & Amphibians.

 Craig and Janet Wickham and their enthusiastic team have been sharing Kangaroo Island's secrets with guests since 1990 and have won numerous national and international awards for their tours.
 The family-owned operator specialises in deluxe wildlife tours which create an atmosphere where guests find themselves treated as friends, with tours run as a conversation not a commentary, promising good food, good wine and wildlife in the wild.

-Price per person travelling with four passengers, based on double occupancy, including touring, meals & accommodation.
+Price per person travelling with four passengers, including touring, meals.
+Does not include accommodaiton.
 Single supplements apply.
 Black-out dates may apply.
 Pricing is subject to availability and all prices, itineraries and routings are subject to change without notice.
 Currency fluctuations may affect prices as quotes based on AUD.
-Prices are current at time of posting (1/4/2021) and may differ when you book your travel.
+Prices are current at time of posting (1/4/2022) and may differ when you book your travel.
 Please contact us for our current pricing and itinerary details.